henriquenunez/songtron/README.md

 # songtron

-## Partial report
+## Final report
 We are describing this project and the algorithms used in this pdf.

-Check [here](https://github.com/henriquenunez/songtron/blob/master/src/SongTron%20-%20Partial%20Report.ipynb) to see the code development so far performing the image segmentation.
+Check [here](https://github.com/henriquenunez/songtron/blob/master/src/SongTron%20-%Final%20Report.ipynb) to see the step-by-step image processing techniques applied.

 Check [here](https://github.com/henriquenunez/songtron/blob/master/Partial%20Report.pdf) to see the PDF of the partial report.